kaavyalakshmanan/tele-vet/README.md

  - Worked on:
    - STUFF

-## Description of App:
+## What our app does:

-Tele-Vet is a tele-health web app designed to connect vets with their furry patients.
-A user can view vet profile pages by location, upload relevant documents (images, text files, etc), and video conference with a vet.
+Tele-Vet is a virtual health care web-app that connects vets with their furry patients.
+A user can view vet profiles by location rating or by proximity to the user.
+Users can also upload relevant documents to their pet's care (images, text files, etc), book an appointment and video conference with a vet to get the care they need, even during a global pandemic.

-## What will our app do?

-It will connect vets and pet owners virtually with video conferencing and messaging.

 ## What type of data will we store on MongoDB?